wtc-cloud-eng/mkdocs-terraform-monorepo-plugin/CONTRIBUTING.md

 $ git remote rm origin
 $ git remote add origin git@github.com:[USERNAME]/mkdocs-terraform-monorepo-plugin.git
 $ git push -u origin HEAD
-$ hub pull-request -b spotify:master --message 'Pull request title' --browse # add --draft if you want to push it as a draft PR
+$ hub pull-request -b wtc-cloud-eng:main --message 'Pull request title' --browse # add --draft if you want to push it as a draft PR
 ```

 This will create the pull request in our repository.
 You can of course do it through GitHub.com or their desktop clients too :)